JPatel87/smoothie-selector/README.md

 ## Introduction

-Smoothie Selector is an interactive command line program aiming to help users decide on a smoothie to make.
-It targets users who are interested in making smoothies and who would like help in deciding which smoothie to make based on its nutritional value and composition.
-The program iterates through a series of questions and based on the user response, a smoothie suggestion is revealed to them at the end.
+Smoothie Selector is an interactive command line program aiming to help users who are interested in making a smoothie, decide on a smoothie to make.
+The program iterates through a set of questions based on nutritional value and composition and from the user response, a smoothie suggestion is revealed to them at the end of the program.

 ## UX